 The SAID principle (Specific Adaptation to Imposed Demands) is a classic sports medicine term that describes how physical adaptations develop when the body is placed under stress, thereby allowing the body to better handle future stressors.
-A common example is seen above with Matthias Schlitte 3-time world arm wrestling champion.
-It’s obvious that Matthias’ arm muscles, ligaments, and bones have thickened in response to excessive demands from the one-sided sport.
+A common example is seen in this image of famed tennis star Serena Williams (Image 1).
+It’s easy to visualize how the muscles, ligaments, and bones of Serena’s right arm have thickened in response to excessive demands from her years of engaging in a right motor dominant sport.
 Simply put, the body gets better at doing whatever it does regularly.

 So, how does the SAID principle apply to the suboptimal postural patterns we see in our practices?
 Bottom line: Sitting for hours in a flexion-dominant posture or performing exercises using poor form or less than perfect posture will cause the client’s body to get better at adopting poor form and less than perfect posture.
 This is “postural plasticity” at work.